Mark White (Texas politician): 1986 gubernatorial election

-In the 1986 gubernatorial election, White lost to former Republican Governor Clements, 52.7% to 46.0%.
+In the 1986 gubernatorial election, White lost to former Republican governor Clements, 52.7% to 46.0%.
 Some believe that the wildly unpopular "no-pass, no-play" policies of the White administration, which prohibited any high school student athletes from participating in varsity sports if they were failing any single element of their overall class load, sealed the doom of a second term.
 Clements polled 1,813,779 votes (52.7%) to White's 1,584,515 votes (46.1%) in the November 1986 general election and left office on January 20, 1987.

 Post-governorship

 Following his departure from office, White worked for the law firm Keck, Mahin & Cate.
-White attempted to run for governor again in 1990, but he was defeated in the Democratic primary by Ann Richards, who then defeated Jim Mattox in a runoff election and the Republican Clayton W. Williams, Jr., in the general election.
+White attempted to run for governor again in 1990, but he was defeated in the Democratic primary by state Treasurer Ann Richards, who then defeated Jim Mattox in a runoff election and the Republican Clayton W. Williams, Jr., in the general election.
 During the 1990 campaign, a campaign commercial depicted White "walking down a hallway displaying larger-than-life photos of the men put to death during his administration in 1983-1986.
 'Only a governor can make executions happen,' White declared as ominous music played in the background.
 'I did, and I will.'"
+Richards went on to narrowly win the 1990 general election, but was defeated for reelection in 1994.